 We will be remembering this landmark rescue and celebrating our survivors with a special series of activities and events throughout 2018, including the launch of a new fund to help care for the Amersham horses and donkeys for the next 10 years.

-Supporters will be able to purchase exclusive gifts inspired by the Amersham survivors, contribute to a charitable art sale, attend a memorial service and enjoy special meets and greets with some of the adorable horses and donkeys at Redwings’ visitor centres across the country.
+Supporters will be able to purchase exclusive gifts inspired by the Amersham survivors, as well as commemorative knitted and crocheted horses and donkeys.
+They can also contribute to a charitable art sale, attend a memorial service and enjoy special meets and greets with some of the adorable horses and donkeys at Redwings’ visitor centres across the country.

 Lynn Cutress, Redwings’ Chief Executive, said: “Amersham was a momentous rescue that not only left a mark on Redwings, but the wider public too.
 Never before had people’s eyes been so opened to the suffering of equines in this country, while the use of the new powers under the Animal Welfare Act was a real ground-breaking moment for the animal welfare community and has gone on to revolutionise how we save horses in need ever since.
 The rescue also saw colleagues from various animal welfare organisations, including Blue Cross, Horse Trust, RSPCA and World Horse Welfare, unite, inspiring numerous multi-agency operations thereafter.

 “I remember seeing the horses and donkeys as they arrived at Redwings and it wasn’t just their appalling physical state that shocked me, but their eerie quietness and sheer sadness.
 It wasn’t until weeks later when we heard the donkeys sing for their breakfast for the first time that we knew we had turned a corner in their recovery and they finally felt safe.